 Elements Of Byron

-If something a little more upscale is your style than I present to you the architecturally designed masterpiece that is Elements.
+If something a little more upscale is more your style then you'll want to check in at the architecturally designed masterpiece that is Elements.
 Four words: swinging lagoon pool lounges.
-Get in them, swing in them, drink in them, watch your kids in the shallows from them (you brought your kids?
-Good for you!
-Lol).
-Wander the outstandingly designed grounds of this beachside resort and you will truly appreciate the time and consideration that has been taken to create such a paradise.
+Get in them, swing in them and drink in them.
+Wander the dreamy designed grounds of this beachside resort and you will truly appreciate the time and consideration that has been taken to create such a paradise.